mroosmalen/nanosv/README.md

 The core algorithm of NanoSV identifies split mapped reads and clusters the split-mapped orientations and genomic positions to identify breakpoint-junctions of structural variations.

 ### Installation
+NanoSV needs a working installation of python 3.
+You can install NanoSV with pip:
 ```
 > pip install nanosv
 ```